John Pinette: Death

 Pinette died on April 5, 2014, at the age of 50, in Pittsburgh, Pennsylvania, where he had been attending a family wedding.
-Pinette's personal doctor signed off on his cause of death as pulmonary embolism.
+Pinette's personal doctor determined the cause of death to be pulmonary embolism.
 Pinette's funeral services were held near his home in Springfield, Pennsylvania.

-In a memorandum following his death, Just For Laughs revealed that they had been working with Pinette's team in preparation for another cross-Canada tour that would have been centred around a belated 25th anniversary celebration of his 28-year-long career in stand-up, highlighting his most famous catchphrases and routines, with the festival organisers going on to describe him as "a master of his craft and a true legend".
+In a memorandum following his death, Just For Laughs revealed that it had been working with Pinette's team in preparation for another cross-Canada tour that would have been centered on a belated 25th anniversary celebration of his 28-year-long career in stand-up, highlighting his most famous catchphrases and routines, with the festival organizers going on to describe him as "a master of his craft and a true legend".